 Asking satisfied patients to post on your Google My Business and Yelp pages is the best form of free and positive advertising a doctor can get.
 As a busy physician, you could spend all day trying to respond to reviews on multiple sites.

 That’s where an online reputation management firm comes into play.
 A digital marketing team can use a variety of tools and personnel to help manage the many reviews.

 Sometimes, rebutting a review as erroneous or litigious can make the review get taken down.
 Again, the better bet is asking happy patients to post on review platforms.
 New, positive reviews will go to the top of the review sites’ pages and push down older (and perhaps negative) posts.

 Since every industry operates differently, one of the keys to good online reputation management is customizing the strategy to that profession.
-How to manage a doctor or lawyer will be different than managing a restaurant or a celebrity’s reputation.
+How to manage a doctor or lawyer will be different than managing a restaurant or a celebrity reputation management.
 So, it’s important to seek a reputation management agency that has experience in your given industry, especially if that industry is medical.